-What struggles may organizations encounter that DSSI can help with?
+What struggles may organizations encounter during the M&A process that DSSI can help with?

-How can customers leverage DSSI when acquiring new buildings?
+How can healthcare providers leverage DSSI when acquiring new buildings?

-As buildings are shuffled like cards in a hand of poker and they’re changing owners rapidly, there’s an opportunity to leverage our technology, to leverage our 23-plus years in the industry to allow you to do procurement in a more strategic fashion and to reduce the need for your headcount to focus on procurement.
-Whether that’s relationships with vendors or analyzing your spend to find greater areas of opportunity and savings, or just less time managing the requests and approvals that are necessary for large purchases, all of those burdens can be lessened with a system like DSSI.
+As buildings are shuffled like cards in a hand of poker and they’re changing owners rapidly, there’s an opportunity to leverage the DSSI technology and the Direct Supply® industry expertise to establish a healthcare procurement strategy and reduce the time needed to manage your procurement.
+Whether that’s relationships with vendors or analyzing your spend to find opportunity for savings, or just less time managing the requests and approvals that are necessary for large purchases, all of those burdens can be lessened with a system like DSSI.

 What are the benefits of partnering with DSSI?

-There is a whole host of benefits to the DSSI platform in general, but with respect to mergers and acquisitions customers in particular, a couple really stand out.
-The first is the real-time visibility into the spend-down that’s happening in your buildings.
-As a new owner, one of the disadvantages is you don’t have a long-standing personal relationship with your new employees.
-You’re trusting that they’re acting in your best interests, but in the absence of that relationship that’s built up over time, you’re operating on blind faith.
-And the last thing you need is to be in a position where you’re waiting until the financial books close at the end of each month to be able to accurately judge whether the people in these new buildings are operating in the way you want them to.
 Enter a system like DSSI.
 You can see everything from the orders that are being placed, including your approvals on those orders.
-You can see how well your new buildings are complying to the existing contracts that you have or whether they’re ordering off contract with vendors you have not approved.
-It allows you to be a much more active manager because it gives you visibility into the data you would need to be active rather than being reactive based on the financial reporting that you would otherwise produce at the end of the month or the quarter.
+You can see how well your new buildings are complying to your existing contracts or whether they’re ordering off contract with vendors you have not approved.
+It allows you to be an active manager because it gives you visibility into data you would need, rather than being reactive based on the financial reporting that you would otherwise produce at the end of the month or the quarter.